avaughn271/CLUES2/README.md

 2) then check how it works for importance sampling, including checking the proposal density function (why not just comopute same likelihood with s=0. hmmmm.)
 3) then, add the emissions of the args on ancient data, only part that needs to change are the emissions.

-In terms of improving speed, precompute a lot of the logs and exps.
+In terms of improving speed, precompute a lot of the logs and exps. do a better transition probability calculation, as this is actually rather slow.
+Do Jeff Spence idea 1) bucket means for computing and just shift by mean (or don't shift at all).
+2) only compute transition proabilities for square root n number of states, set all else to be 0.
+Check relative accuracy of this. including for strong selection.
+Do a better thing for the actual interpolation step.
+Maybe do a hard index call instead of interpolation.
+Could even increase number of interpolated points??
+Also check what other, slower points of the algorithm are.
+Also do brent or golden section for search.
+Check answer is still similar, remember that final function value must also be computed.

 -check coverage probability of the trajectories.
 Do many independent replicates and pick random point in time.
 Coverage of all the pooled samples should match up.